Galaxy-SynBioCAD/rpRanker_image/README.md

 rptools.readrpSBMLtar(path_to_tar)
 ```

-Or pass your own dictionnary of rpSBML objects, then pass:
+Or pass your own dictionnary of rpSBML objects, then query the Selenzyme web tool:

 ```
 rpsbml_paths = readrpSBMLtar(rpreader.sbml_paths)